nerrorsec/Google-Dorker/README.md

 #2> python3 GoogleDorker.py (This tool is strictly made in python3)

 # Note
-> If you think I am missing something, I accept feedback and comments.
+1) If you think I am missing something, please send me feedbacks and comments.
-> Constant use of this tool in very short interval of time can make it to fail for a short period of time.
+2) Constant use of this tool in very short interval of time can make it to fail for a short period of time.
-> The code is not refactored.
+3) The code is not refactored.

+# Find me
+ @fb.com/nErrorDreamer